griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ## Overview
 We have the ability to connect to the ShotGrid API and execute commands, but the knowledge the LLM has is restricted to what it was trained on.
 Let's provide the LLM with access to the most recent documentation, so it can use that to get more data.

 The trick is that we want to allow the LLM to get access to this data _quickly_.
-We want it to be able to know how to find the right commands for the types of tasks we want to execute without needing to know _exactly_ that the method is `find` or `create` or `find_one`.
+We want it to be able to know how to find the right commands for the types of tasks we want to execute without needing to know _exactly_ what the method is `find` or `create` or `find_one`.

 Well, luckily Autodesk has provided pretty extensive API documentation available here: [https://developers.shotgridsoftware.com/python-api/reference.html#](https://developers.shotgridsoftware.com/python-api/reference.html#).
 There are additional pages available as well.